-Elama Bldg., Hawai'i Community College-Pālamanui Ph: (808) 969-8816 having a documented physical, learning, psychological, or sensory disability (either permanent or temporary) which limits the ability to fully participate in course study and campus activities at Hawai'i CC.
+Elama Bldg., Hawai'i Community College-Pālamanui Ph: (808) 969-8816 logical, or sensory disability (either permanent or temporary) which limits the ability to fully participate in course study and campus activities at Hawai'i CC.

 Hawai'i Community College is committed to a barrier-free campus and provides accommodations to ensure students with disabilities have equal access to education.
-The Hā'awi Kōkua Program provides assistance to a student who self identifies as
+The Disability Services (Hā'awi Kōkua Program) provides assistance to a student who self identifies as having a documented physical, learning, psycho-